2 Autumns, 3 Winters

-2 Autumns, 3 Winters (2 automnes 3 hivers) is a 2013 French film written and directed by Sébastien Betbeder.
+2 Autumns, 3 Winters (2 automnes 3 hivers) is a 2013 French romantic comedy film written and directed by Sébastien Betbeder.
+It stars Vincent Macaigne, Maud Wyler, Bastien Bouillon and Audrey Bastien, with Pauline Étienne, Thomas Blanchard, Olivier Chantreau, Eriko Takeda and Jean-Quentin Châtelain.

 Plot

 The story is narrated by each of the major characters.
-At the beginning, 33-year-old Arman (Macaigne) decides to change his life.
-For starters, he takes up jogging, which is how he has his first meeting with Amélie (Wyler).
+At the beginning, 33-year-old Arman decides to change his life.
+For starters, he takes up jogging, which is how he has his first meeting with Amélie.